gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/aws-web-solution-with-wordpress-101-to-103.md

 **List Existing Partitions: To see the current partitions, use the p command:**
 ![image](assets/db_server_12_create_partition_1.jpg)

-**Create a New Partition: To add a new partition, enter n: then Press Enter to accept default value**
+**Create a New Partition: To add a new partition, enter `n`: then Press Enter to accept default value**
 ![image](assets/db_server_13_create_partition_2.jpg)